LONDON RECORD PRODUCTION

-Our record production focusses in on what our artists' truly love musically.
-We then find the direction through sound exploration in sub genres - clean, dirty and whatever inspires what we are making.
+Our record production focusses in on what artists love musically.
+We then find the direction through sound exploration with sub genres and include a sound that is either clean, dirty and whatever feels right.

 As well as experimenting and exploring sound creation, we are real musicians and specialise in improvisation, structures and listening to one another.
 We know the market and are open to various approaches.